google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 * Run `make presubmit` to lint your code and ensure all tests are passing.

+* Add your fuzzer to the list in `.github/workflows/ci.yml` to enable building it on continous integration.

 * Submit the integration in a
 [GitHub pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).